sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/servers.md

 ### Update API

-Whenever a Tyk API gets updated using either the Tyk Gateway or Dashboard API, Tyk analyses the first entry URL value from the Tyk OAS API Definition `servers` configuration:
+Whenever a Tyk API gets updated using either the Tyk Gateway or Dashboard API, Tyk analyzes the first entry URL value from the Tyk OAS API Definition `servers` configuration:

 - it won't provide any change, if it already matches the API URL, OR
 - it will insert a new first servers object containing the correct API URL value, if the servers section doesn’t exist at all in the Tyk OAS API Definition.